 The DIS Rules for corporate law disputes

-It is obvious that an arbitration agreement that complies with all requirements of this judgment by the BGH will be lengthy and rather complicated.
+It is obvious that an arbitration agreement that complies with all requirements set by the BGH will be lengthy and rather complicated.
 If individually drafted by lawyers, there is always a realistic chance that the result would be another pathological and very often invalid arbitration clause.
-The DIS therefore developed its DIS Supplementary Rules for Corporate Law Disputes (published in early 2010).59 They contain a short standard arbitration agreement to be incorporated into the statutes of the corporation, which then refers to the DIS Supplementary Rules for Corporate Law Disputes.
+The DIS in 2009 therefore developed its DIS Supplementary Rules for Corporate Law Disputes (now under revision).58 They contain a short standard arbitration agreement to be incorporated into the statutes of the corporation, which then refers to the DIS Supplementary Rules for Corporate Law Disputes.
 These new Rules, which are an international first, have been carefully scrutinised by, inter alia, academics and judges.
-German corporate law very often requires that the statutes of a corporation must be notarised in order to be valid.
-This requirement does not apply to the DIS Rules to which the statutes refer.60
+German corporate law very often requires that the statutes of a corporation or company must be notarised in order to be valid.
+This requirement does not apply to the DIS Rules to which the statutes refer.59

 Arbitration agreement – form requirements

 The form requirements of an arbitration agreement under Article II of the New York Convention are rather strict and often give rise to unnecessary disputes with regard to the recognition and enforcement of a foreign award.
 In this respect, the most favourable treatment rule of Article VII of the New York Convention may be very helpful.
-The form requirements under Section 1031 CCP = Article 7 Model Law as amended in 2006 are much more liberal than Article II of the New York Convention.
-The BGH has held that, due to Article VII of the New York Convention, a foreign award is enforceable in Germany if the underlying arbitration clause is in compliance with the requirements of Section 1031 CCP even if it does not comply with the requirement of Article II of the New York Convention or the requirements valid at the seat of the arbitration in the foreign country.61
+The form requirements under Section 1031 CCP, which are the same as Article 7 of the Model Law as amended in 2006 are much more liberal than Article II of the New York Convention.
+The BGH has held that, due to Article VII of the New York Convention, a foreign award is enforceable in Germany if the underlying arbitration clause is in compliance with the requirements of Section 1031 CCP even if it does not comply with the requirement of Article II of the New York Convention or the requirements valid at the seat of the arbitration in the foreign country.60

 Arbitration agreements with consumers

-Since consumer protection is part of Germany public policy, a standard form arbitration clause remains invalid if its invalidity is invoked by the business party when the consumer wishes to rely on it.64
+Since consumer protection is part of Germany public policy, a standard form arbitration clause remains invalid if its invalidity is invoked by the business party when the consumer wishes to rely on it.63

 Stay of court proceedings